jonasbanurea/Elicensing-Platform-Microservices/layanan-alur-kerja/postman/TESTING_GUIDE.md

 ### 6.4 Test 3: Forward Draft to Pimpinan

-**Objective**: Admin membuat draft izin dan mengirimkannya ke Pimpinan untuk review.
+**Objective**: Admin creates permit draft and sends it to Leadership for review.

 **Prerequisites**:
 - ✅ Login sebagai **Admin**